TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/2. Manage Dataset Module/Load Raw Recordings/Functions/README.txt

 % 1.
 ChannelOrder: To display channelorder in the textarea of the Extract_Data_Window app window
 % 2.
 PathToOpen: char, path to auto-open when windows file explorer is used
 % to get folder selection from user
+% 3.
+JustCheck: double 1 or 0, if 1 no folder selection, just check a
+% folder!
+% 4.
+SelectedFolder: char, folder to check for data format when JustCheck
+% is 1

 % Output:
 % 1.
 Formatsfound: string array saving the format from AllFormats variable